 “A sort of Chaise, with wheels five feet in diameter, cranked axle, thoroughbraces and wooden springs, strapped to the shafts in a novel manner.
 The body, a sort of Buggy … was fitted with a top, having a place for professional instruments made at the back … as it was of the Sulky class intended for one passenger only.”

-Monitor Buggy – Variation of the Square-Box Buggy, having a deep sunken bottom and concave sides.
+Monitor Buggy – Another of the vehicles of the 1700 and 1800s was the variation of the Square-Box Buggy, having a deep sunken bottom and concave sides.
 It was first introduced by James W. Lawrence in about 1839.

 Monocycle – A one wheel vehicle patented on 26 April 1832 by Englishman Charles Hammond.

 Moray-Phaeton – A version of the Park-Phaeton that was popular in England about 1830.